DSD-DBS/capella-dockerimages/docs/docs/capella/base.md

 #### Download older debian packages manually

-Unfortunately the version `2.28.1` of `libwebkit2gtk-4.0-37` is no longer available in the default Debian `bullyseye-updates` registry, but it is still available in the Ubuntu `focal` repository (<https://packages.ubuntu.com/focal/libwebkit2gtk-4.0-37>).
+Unfortunately the version `2.28.1` of `libwebkit2gtk-4.0-37` is no longer available in the stable Debian registry, but it is still available in the Ubuntu `focal` repository (<https://packages.ubuntu.com/focal/libwebkit2gtk-4.0-37>).

 First of all, you have to add the source to your `apt`-sources and add the apt keys.